dhansreeS/whos-the-boss/README.md

 Provide a probability score of whether the input data sounds more like Michael Scott or Dwight Schrute

 * Data Ingestion & Understanding: *Preparing the data for future use and cleaning to input into model*
-	* Getting the data
+	* Getting the data - All data available on Google drive
 	* Uploading data to RDS
-	* Data cleaning
+	* Data cleaning - Includes stop word removal, lemmatization, punctuation removal and other text pre-processing
 	* Exploratory data analysis
-	* Feature engineering
+	* Feature engineering - Using text processing techniques like tf-idf, bag of words to engineer features

 * Model Building: *Generating model and iterating to achieve ideal results*
 	* Generate inital models
-	* Evaluate model
+	* Evaluate model - Checking accuracy and reiterating as required
-	* Create model pkl
+	* Create model pkl - And saving it to S3 for future prediction

 * Application: *Deploying the model, creating a UI and validation*
 	* Build prediction pipeline